redhatstuart/Azure-Linux-Migration-Workshop/challenges/MSReady2018LV/challenge3-Modernize_With_Containers_WebApps_Cosmos.md

 At the end of the challenge, you should have the front-end NodeJS application running as a container inside Azure Web Apps, and the back-end database running in CosmosDB thus removing the need for the virtual machine to exist.
 This modernization effort is a valid next step in cloud transformation and adoption as workloads are abstracted and migrated to PaaS offerings.

+This challenge will require you to switch between entering commands on three hosts:

+* Your migrate-host VM (192.168.122.x)

+* The VM which you've migrated to Azure (Azure IP)

+* The Azure Linux CLI (located on your base Linux desktop VM where you installed it)

+For ease, it is recommended that you have multiple shell windows open so that you can quickly paste commands into the appropriate shell window when directed to do so.

 ## Process

 1. <strong>Access the running NodeJS application on the source "migrate-host" virtual machine</strong>